chrisroos/gds-presentations/gds-smart-answers-developers.md

 ^
 * Question definitions & routing logic should only be in Flow class
 * Policy & validation logic should only be in Calculator/Policy class
+  * This policy logic _could_ be exposed via an API - a department might own that API...
 * Presentation logic should only be in ERB templates or helper methods
 * Content should only be in ERB templates
 * We've only done this in a few places